Bonn93/atlassian-kubernetes/README.md

 # Atlassian-Kubernetes
 All things [Atlassian](https://atlassian.com) and [Kubernetes](kubernetes.io)!

-This repo is to show a general idea on how to deploy the entire Atlassian stack on Kubernetes.
+This repo is to show a general idea on how to deploy Jira, Confluence and Bitbucket DC on Kube.

 Support for [Data Center Versions] is in progess.
 Jira Software and Service Desk are now deployable and scalable StatefulSets.